jobrouter/typo3-process/Documentation/module.rst

 - You can edit a table link with the pencil.
 Alternatively click on the handle of the process link to open the edit form.
-- The second icon is a link to the process of the JobRouter Designer.
+- The second icon is a link to the process of the JobRouter® Designer.

 The process link records are stored under the root page.
 You can edit a process link also inside the :guilabel:`List` module.